 A round-up of reviews of Three Days in May at the Trafalgar Studios.
 Warren Clarke stars as Winston Churchill in Ben Brown’s thrilling political drama set during three of the most important days in British history.
 The play is directed by Alan Strachan and also stars Jeremy Clyde as Lord Halifax and Robert Demeger as Neville Chamberlain.

-"It's a good play that could be even better, but Alan Strachan directs it with great finesse and Warren Clarke is utterly persuasive as Churchill."
+REVIEWS ROUND-UP"It's a good play that could be even better, but Alan Strachan directs it with great finesse and Warren Clarke is utterly persuasive as Churchill."

 "this is one of those all too rare evenings of theatre that make one feel genuinely proud to be British."